The Closed Geodetic Game: algorithms and strategies: General results and graph products

-In this section, we present a few general results that help the study of \AGAG, be it by stating that some vertices have to be selected, by helping decompose a graph, or by showing how a well-known graph product affects the outcome of graphs.
+In this section, we present a few general results that help the study of \AGAG, be it by stating that some vertices have to be selected, by helping decompose a graph, or by showing how some graph products affect the outcome of graphs.

 First, we note that, in \AGAG, due to the fact that vertices can be in the geodetic closure $(S)$ without being in the geodetic set $S$ only if they are on some shortest path between two vertices, some vertices always have to be selected.
 For example, a leaf (\emph{i.e.}, a degree~1 vertex), can never be in a shortest path between two other vertices.
 More generally, consider \emph{simplicial} vertices, that is, vertices whose neighbourhood induces a complete subgraph.